kiwigod/DataScience/README.md

 ## Reproducing results
 Unlike the other groups we had an already quite promising result created by the group who worked on this project last year.
 Because of that we decided to do our best to factually and reliably reproduce their results before moving forward.
 This was done by most members of the group individually to really understand what has been done to come to these results.
+The only difference between the two project groups is us using the labeled data received from the LUMC, in opposition to them using the unlabeled data set.

 [My attempt](https://github.com/kiwigod/ortho) at this is possibly the fastest what's achieved within the current group.
 The way it's setup generates only one object, exercise, which warehouses all important data.
 I personally didn't see a